ricab/scope_guard/docs/design.md

 ### Nothrow invocation

-Scope guards rely on destructors to execute the client's operation, but throwing from destructors is bad practice in C++, so the client's operation can't throw either.
+Scope guards rely on the destructor to execute the client's operation, but throwing from destructors is bad practice in C++, so the client's operation can't throw either.
 An
 [option to enforce this](interface.md/#compilation-option-sg_require_noexcept_in_cpp17) at compilation is available, but requires C++17 and has [other implications](#implications-of-requiring-noexcept-callbacks-at-compile-time).